 The many travels help me to meet more people and new interests, which constantly gave me satisfaction.
 Giving me something new to work on, but most important to share.

-My philosophy about wine wants to break the distance that people may have, whichever they may be, almost to say that the world is a bit nearer and deserved to be known.
+My way of interpreting wine wants to break down the distances, whichever kind they are as if to say that the whole world is a little closer and deserves to be discovered.